enp0s10-GH/dockerpuppet/README.md

 # dockerpuppet
 Dockerpuppet is a OpenSource Project, that creates an Docker Container and installs an puppetserver into this container.
 It's all automatic, so you only need to install docker and an Puppetagent, how to install an Puppet Agent?.
+**READ THIS**

+` DONT EXECUTE THE install.sh locally!
+It may destroy your Operating Systems Network configuration `
 ## Installation

 Here you see, how to install dockerpuppet on your server\